KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502071005 ch5 Applying Newton's Laws.md

 the kind of friction that acts when an object slides over a surface is called **kinetic friction force** $\overrightarrow{f_k}$.
 The adjective "kinetic" and the subscript "k" remind us that the two surfaces are moving relative to each other.
 The magnitude of the kinetic friction force usually increases when the normal force increases (example: more force to slide a box full of books than an empty one).
 ![[Pasted image 20250208113851.png|450]]
 Here $\mu_k$ is a constant called the **coefficient of kinetic friction**.
 The more slippery the surface, the smaller this coefficient.
-Because it is a q
+Because it is a quotient of two magnitudes, $\mu_k$ is a pure number without units.

+Friction forces may also act when there is no relative motion.

 # 5.4 Dynamics of Circular Motion